Downtown/Quartiers du Canal/Pôle des Rapides/Southeast

 Lecavalier Petrone

-These unique and gorgeous chocolates made by two young chocolate makers are so different from all other bonbons you’ll find around town.
+These unique and gorgeous chocolates made by two young chocolate creators and their dynamic team are so different from all other bonbons you’ll find around town.
 Each piece is a hand painted work of art with colourful specks, stripes and splatters.
 The chocolates are as delicious as they are pretty.

 Marius et Fanny